BETTlM/Grade12Finals/README.md

 # Running the program
 Make sure to install the required modules
-Run the `running.py` , do not try to run other files on its own If the UI doesnt pop up (which happens often), kill the processes and re-run the `running.py` in a new terminal
+Run the `running.py` , do not try to run other files on its own If the UI doesnt pop up (which happens often), kill the processes and re-run the `running.py` in a new terminal.